Callanmix/Math-335-Work/Case_Study_03/Class_Task_05/README.md

 Chapter 11:
-Our goal is to turn files into data frames. skip = n to skip lines in a read_csv() file comment = # to skip any comments in the file
+Our goal is to turn files into data frames. skip = n to skip lines in a read_csv() file read_csv() is faster and keeps characters as characters compared to read.csv() tibble-- tiny table = gives table information when printed comment = # to skip any comments in the file
 #  \n is to do a new line of data
 na = to show a value is missing from the original data set